mohammed-dev-stack/ai-workflow-orchestrator/README.md

     SOCK_BE --> DB
 ```

 Two independently deployable services, joined by a typed HTTP contract and a live WebSocket channel — no shared runtime, no shared database access from the client.
-The frontend never touches MongoDB directly; every read or write goes through the backend's service layer.
+The frontend never touches PostgreSQL directly; every read or write goes through the backend's service layer.

 ## Repository Structure